ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Elastic Map Reduce

-Big Data scenarios
+Cloud big data platform for data processing, interactive analysis, and machine learning using open source frameworks such as Apache Spark, Apache Hive, and Presto

 Cluster components:

-- Master node: manage and track status of tasks; monitor health of cluster; at least one in each cluster
+- **Master** node: **manage and track** status of tasks; monitor health of cluster; at least one in each cluster
-- core node: runs tasks and stores data on Hadoop Distributed File System
+- **core** node: runs tasks and stores data on Hadoop Distributed File System
-- task node: only runs tasks and does not store data; optional
+- **task** node: **only runs tasks** and does not store data; optional

 Master node stores log data.

-replication can be configured to replicate log data every 5 mintues on S3; can only be set up during initial creation
+Replication can be configured to replicate log data every 5 mintues on S3; can only be set up during initial creation.

 # Advanced IAM

 ## AWS Directory Service

-AWS Managed Microsoft AD

-Simple AD

-AD Connector

-Cloud Directory

-Cognito user pools

-AD compatible:

--  microsoft AD
-- ad connector
-- simple ad

-Not AD compatible:
+AWS Directory service is used to regulate access to AWS resources using already existing on-prem AD services.

+What are **Active Directories**:

-- cloud directory
+- on-prem directory service by Microsoft
-- cognito user pools
+- hierarchical database of users, groups, computers; trees, forests
+- apply groups and policies to manager users
+- based on LDAP and DNS protocols
+- supports LDAP, NTLM, Kerberos Authentication

-AD Trust is used to extend AWS AD onto your on-prem.
+**AD Trust** is used to extend AWS AD onto your on-prem.

+### **AD compatible Directory Services**

+- **Simple AD**

+  -  small (<=500) and large (<=5000) user sets

+  -  does not support trusts

+- **AWS Managed Microsoft AD**

+-  **AD Connector**
+   -  Directory gateway (proxy) for on-prem AD
+   -  avoid caching information in the cloud
+   -  allow on-prem users to log into AWS using AD
+   -  scale across multiple AD connectors

+### Non AD compatible Directory Services

+- **Cloud Directory**
+  - directory based store intended for developers
+  - multiple hierarchies, millions of objects
+  - use cases: org charts, course catalogs, device registries
+  - fully managed service

+- **Amazon Cognito User Pools**
+  - managed user directory for SaaS
+  - Sign up/in for web or mobile
+  - works with social media

+## ARN

+ARN `arn:partition:service:region:account_id`

 ## IAM policies

+**IAM policies**

+- JSON document with that has permission statements as arrays
+- Statement contains
+  - effect: Allow or Deny
+  - action: API
+  - resource: AWS entity

+**Policy evaluation logic**

+- No in effect till attached to a user or group
+- if not explicitly allowed, it is implicitly denied.
+By default denied till explicitly allowed
+- AWS joins all applicable policies
+- Any deny will override any allow

+**Identity vs Resource Policies**

+- Identity policy: what identity can do what?
+- Resource policy: what resource can do what and who can access that resource?

+**AWS created vs Customer managed policies**

-AWS policies are created by AWS for convenience.
+- AWS policies are created by AWS for convenience.
 Not editable.

-Customer managed policies are used for customizations.
+- Customer managed policies are used for customizations.

-If not explicitly allowed, it is implicitly denied.

-Policies only work when applied to a group or role.

-AWS joins all applicable policies

-Permission boundaries
+**Permission boundaries**

-- used to delegate administration to other users
+- used to **delegate administration to other users**
 - prevent privilege escalation or unnecessarily broad permissions
 - control maximum permissions that a IAM policy can apply

 ## Resource Access Manager

-resource sharing between accounts
+Resource sharing between AWS accounts.

-only some services can be shared
+Only some services can be shared via RAM.

+**Steps**:

+1. Under Resource Access Manager, create a new resource share using
+   1. principal: the secondary AWS account ID
+   2. resource you want to share
+2. Resource will now be associated, principal will be associating.
+3. On the secondary account, under RAM, see Resource sharing requests and accept.
+4. Resource will now be associated, principal will be associated.
+5. On the secondary account, you can now clone and work on the resource.

 ## AWS Single Sign-On

-centrally manage access to AWS accoutns and business applications
+centrally manage access to AWS accounts and business applications

+SAML for SSO

 # Route53